ibm-cloud-docs/account/faqs-account.md

 If you are able to log in to an {{site.data.keyword.Bluemix_notm}} account, go to the [Support Center](/unifiedsupport/supportcenter){: external} and choose one of the following options.

 * If you have advanced or premium support, click **Chat with IBM** to talk to an {{site.data.keyword.Bluemix_notm}} support representative.
-* Create a support case by clicking **Create a case** from the Need more help? section.
+* Create a support case by clicking **Create a case** from the "Need more help?" section.

    After you open the case, an email notification is sent to you.
 Follow the instructions for further communication.